• Skip to primary navigation

 • Second, whisk the maple syrup, almond butter, apple sauce, and vanilla.

-• Next, to the wet ingredients, add the oat flour, rolled oats, almond flour, cinnamon, baking soda, and salt.
+• Next, add the oat flour, rolled oats, almond flour, cinnamon, baking soda, and salt.

-• Last, mix throughly, add the raisins (or chocolate), mix again, scoop and finally, bake for about 13 minutes.
+• Last, mix throughly, add the raisins (or chocolate), mix again, scoop and bake.

 Cool then enjoy!
-Healthy gluten free oatmeal cookies will last up to a week stored at room temperature or they an be frozen so you don’t devour them all in one setting!
+These cookies will last up to a week stored at room temperature or they an be frozen so you don’t devour them all in one setting!
 They become even softer as they set.

-1. healthy vegan oatmeal raisin cookies close up.
-2. Healthy Oatmeal Cookies on a plate.
+1. vegan oatmeal raisin cookies close up.
+2. vegan Oatmeal Cookies on a plate.

 *Makers Notes*